cpp-lln-lab/bidspm/docs/source/demos.rst

         ├── tSNR
         └── vismotion

-The demos show show you different way to use CPP_SPM.
+The demos show show you different way to use bidspm.

 MoAE
 ====